liskcenterutrecht/digital-identity/research/SSI Study Day.md

 - the id of the credentialStatus could be: 'lisk-identity-chain'
 - when creating this credential, a derived key from the masterkey is used.
 - create the credential with: npm run flow

+Things to look into:
+- Would it be possible to use a lisk address as did?
+The uniresolver.io doesn't list lisk.